Peter & Elizabeth C Tower Foundation

 Additional Leadership

-The foundation recruited three new board members in 2024 to better reflect the communities they serve, demonstrating commitment to diversity and lived experience representation.
+The foundation has recruited new board members to better reflect the communities they serve, demonstrating commitment to diversity and lived experience representation.

 Application Process & Timeline